akbarfai-blub/akbarfai-blub/README.md

 ---

-### 🚀 Tentang Saya
+### 🚀 About Me
-Saya seorang pembelajar yang passionate di dunia **data** dan **web development**.
-Saat ini aktif mengeksplorasi bagaimana data bisa digunakan untuk **mengambil keputusan bisnis**, sekaligus menikmati proses membangun tampilan web yang **interaktif dan intuitif**.
+I'm a curious learner with a big passion for **data** and **web development**.
+Currently exploring how data can help drive **business decisions**, while also loving the process of building clean and interactive user interfaces.

-- 🔍 Saat ini fokus belajar: Machine Learning, Data Analysis, dan React.js
+- 🔍 Currently focused on: Machine Learning, Data Analysis, and React.js
-- 📊 Sering ngulik dataset dari Kaggle, terutama yang berhubungan dengan bisnis & games
+- 📊 Enjoy digging into datasets on Kaggle — especially those related to business or games
-- 🎮 Gamer at heart — karena kadang dari game pun kita bisa belajar tentang data dan UI/UX!
+- 🎮 Gamer at heart — because games can teach you a lot about data & UI/UX too!
-- ✍️ Suka dokumentasi yang rapi & kode yang clean
+- ✍️ Love well-documented projects & clean code

 ---